 Business Scenario Planning: The manager will perform scenario planning in order to assess high-side, low-side, and best case estimates for the business plan.
 This involve a lot of what-if cases.

 So many demands!
 What tools should I be using?
 As you can see, being an FP&A manager for a bank has many, many demands.
 If you are just getting into financial reporting, budgeting, and forecasting for your bank, you might want to consider Oracle Hyperion Financial Management, SAP Business Planning & Consolidation, IBM – Cognos TM1, and Solver’s BI360.
 These tools are designed for the manager in financial planning and will allow you to extract and report your general ledger data in an Excel friendly environment.

 When you are ready to go after your non-financial data such as loan, deposit, trust, CRM, teller items, and other data points, you are going to need a data warehouse with a decent reporting engine.
 A few good tools that will help you are IBM Cognos, SAP BusinessObjects, Oracle Business Intelligence Enterprise Edition, and again BI360 by Solver.

-Whether you are new to financial planning and analysis (FP&A) or an old professional with many years of experience, BI360 by Solver is a tool that will grow with your analytical skills and requirements as the solution is very scalable.
+Whether you are new to financial planning and analysis (FP&A) tools or an old professional with many years of experience, BI360 by Solver is a tool that will grow with your analytical skills and requirements as the solution is very scalable.
 Solver, Inc. is happy to answer any questions and review BI360’s easy-to-use, Excel-based reporting and forecasting solution for banking FP&A users.
 When you apply for that next FP&A manager job of your dreams, make sure that you have the right financial planning and analysis tool for banks to ensure your success.
 We have an array of tools available for the manager in financial planning at Solver.
 Contact us today to learn more information!